powermukisa/interview_prep_test/java/docs/IMPLEMENTATION_GUIDE.md

 **Why this value object?**
 - Represents one month's allocated revenue
-- Encapsulates amount + metadata (month, adjustment flag)
+- Simple structure: just month and amount
 - Immutable - once created, can't be changed
-- Rich model - has behavior (getters, factory methods)
+- Minimal - contains only what's essential

-**Why include `hasRoundingAdjustment` flag?**
+**Why not include extra flags?**
-- UI needs to highlight which month got the extra pennies
-- Makes the model explicit about where adjustment went
+- Start simple - we can always add more later
-- Avoids calculations to figure out which month is different
+- UI can figure out which month is adjusted by comparing amounts
+- Less complexity = fewer bugs
+- YAGNI principle (You Aren't Gonna Need It... yet)

 #### ✅ Benefits

-- Self-contained representation of one period
-- Factory methods express intent clearly
+- Simple, clear structure
 - Type-safe (uses Month enum, not strings)
-- UI can easily identify adjusted month
+- Easy to understand
+- Minimal surface area for bugs

 #### 💬 What to Say

 > "MonthlyAllocation is another value object - it represents the revenue recognized in a single period.
-I'm including a flag for whether this month received the rounding adjustment, which makes it explicit and easier for the UI to highlight.
-The factory methods `standard()` and `adjusted()` make the code more readable when creating these objects."
+I'm keeping it simple: just the month and the amount.
+We can always add more fields later if we need them, but right now this is all we need to return the allocation data."

 #### 📝 Code